PostHog/posthog.com/contents/blog/posthog-vs-optimizely.md

 ## Web experimentation

-Optimizely splits their experimentation features into two separate categories, web and feature.
+Optimizely splits its experimentation features into two separate categories, web and feature.
 We will compare both separately against PostHog.

 The core web experimentation features like traffic allocation, preview mode, cross-browser, dynamic website support, targeting, and more are available in both Optimizely and PostHog